-In addition to the impact of the institutions' own expenditures a further impact that has to be accounted for is the implicitly linked (exogenous) students' consumption expenditure that occurs within the local economy.
-In practice this involves: determining the level of student spending; judging the extent to which this is additional to the Welsh economy, and identifying how student expenditures are distributed among sectors.
+In addition to the impact of the institutions' own expenditures we also account for the implicitly linked (exogenous) students' consumption expenditure that occurs within the local economy.
+In practice this involves: determining the level of student spending; judging the extent to which this is additional to the English economy, and identifying how student expenditures are distributed among sectors.
 Perhaps the most difficult part of this process is the disaggregation of students' consumption expenditures into its exogenous and endogenous components.

-There have been two alternative treatments of student expenditures in past impact studies: one incorporates only the expenditures of in-coming students (e.g. Kelly et al, 2004), the other includes all student expenditures, irrespective of their origin (e.g. Harris, 1996).
+There have been two alternative treatments of student expenditures in past impact studies: one incorporates only the expenditures of in-coming students (e.g. Kelly et al, 2004), the other includes all student expenditures, irrespective of their origin (e.g. Harris, 1997).
 Here we argue that each of these past treatments of student expenditure impacts represents an approximation to an input-output accounting approach in which the crucial distinction is that between the exogenous and endogenous components of student expenditures.
 While it is true that the whole of external students' expenditures can be regarded as exogenous to the host region, home students' expenditures cannot legitimately be treated as either wholly endogenous, which is what would be required to validate the first approach, nor wholly exogenous, which would be required to validate the second.

-The case of external students is straightforward: their expenditures are unambiguously exogenous, as their incomes are derived from an external location.
+The case of students from outside of England is straightforward: their expenditures are unambiguously exogenous, as their incomes are derived from an external location.
 The treatment of their expenditure is similar to that of tourists.
 For local students, the distinction between their endogenous and exogenous consumption is less clear cut.
 To a large extent their income, and hence consumption, is endogenous to the local economy in that it comes from wages earned from local industries and transfers from within local households.
-For local students simplifying assumptions are adopted in line with the typical IO-notion of exogeneity.
-The exogenous components of local students' consumption expenditures are assumed to be expenditures financed from commercial credit taken out during their years of study, student loans, educationrelated grants and bursaries and social security benefits.
-When estimating the balanced expenditure impact of student's consumption expenditure we identify grants and bursaries provided for by funding from the Welsh block grant.
+For local students simplifying assumptions are adopted in line with the typical IO notion of exogeneity.
+The exogenous components of local students' consumption expenditures are assumed to be expenditures financed from commercial credit taken out during their years of study, student loans, education-related grants and bursaries and social security benefits.
+When estimating the balanced expenditure impact of student's consumption expenditure we identify grants and bursaries provided for by funding from general government expenditure.

-For details of Welsh students' income and expenditures this study draws on a study by Johnson et al (2009).
+For details of English students' income and expenditures this study draws on a study by Johnson et al (2009a).
 The full details of how student expenditures are determined are reported in the Appendix.
-This reveals that per student the net contribution to final demand is greater for incoming students than local ones as there are less deductions of incomes that should be treated as endogenous.
+This reveals that per student the net contribution to final demand is greater for incoming students than local ones as there are smaller deductions of incomes that should be treated as endogenous.